hirsimaki-markus/seapie/README.md

 ## Todo
 * Implement way to easily change scope inside the prompt
 * Add more !magic commands
+* Make comments works as in python prompt

 ## Known issues